 The Volunteering section is about helping others.
 You can volunteer in a group or on your own.

-How to get started with your Volunteering
+How to start your Volunteering Section

 - First, find a local volunteer service, activity or placement and ask if they offer students volunteering opportunities for DofE.
 There are lots of examples on this page.